microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/forms.md

 <input type="password" id="password" name="password">
 ```

-When the user can choose only 1 option from a variety of options.
+3. When the user can only choose 1 option from a list of options.
 A good example is a gender selector.
 One appropriate input type here is radio buttons.

 ``` html